Returning Runaways and Responding to Suspected Abuse, Neglect, or Human Trafficking

 The ICJ clearly applies when a juvenile whom is subjected to human trafficking is also identified as an out-of-state runaway, absconder, or escapee.
 In such cases, the juvenile must be returned pursuant to the ICJ.
-States are required to follow applicable procedures for reporting and investigating allegations of abuse or neglect of juveniles.
+States are required to follow applicable procedures for reporting and investigating allegations of abuse or neglect.
 Id. at Rule 6-105(3).

 Because the determination of the best interest of the juvenile is always a critical issue, the ICJ Rules are built upon the premise that authorities in the home state are in the best position to evaluate and promote the best interest of the juvenile.
 ICJ Rule 6-105(2) requires that, regardless of such concerns, the juvenile must be returned to the home state.
 These provisions are intended to ensure that determinations about best interest are made by authorities in the state with most access to information regarding relevant information.
 For further discussion regarding application of the “best interest” standard, see infra Section 4.3.